10 Can’t-Miss Digital Marketing Trends and Tactics You Need to Add to Your Strategy in 2021

 Social commerce has been a pipedream for a long time.
 No matter how effective Facebook or Instagram ads have been at driving brand awareness and consideration, they’ve always lacked one thing: the ability to drive sales.
 Well, that’s changing, and changing fast.
 Today, most of the major social players, including Facebook, Instagram, and Snapchat, have invested in social commerce.
 For instance, Snapchat ramped up its shopability when it unveiled Lens-enhanced “shoefies” that allow users to digitally “try on” shoes and shop them.
 The introduction of Facebook Shops and Instagram Shopping is also indicative of the increased focus on social commerce.

 Consumers have made it clear that they’re tired of intrusive ads.
 In fact, according to The CMO Survey, 3 out of 4 users think there are too many of them.
 Why?
 Because most of the time, they don’t add value.
 As a result, if you continue to cast a wide net, you’ll be putting yourself in a precarious situation and risk ruffling consumers’ feathers.
 This is why advertising personalization will be so important.
-Moving forward, you must create personal connections with consumers and make them feel like the ad they’re seeing was made for them and not hundreds or thousands of people who may have something in common with them, like age or occupation.
+Moving forward, you must create personal connections with consumers through different communications platforms and make them feel like the ad they’re seeing was made for them and not hundreds or thousands of people who may have something in common with them, like age or occupation.

 First-Party Data Strategies